nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 help of a docker container that creates a live internet radio stream in the local network from the current playing record.
 This internet radio stream can be consumed by any internet radio compatible device in the network.
-E.g. you can add the created internet radio stream to your smart home audio system from Sonos of Bose as well as any other bluetooth sound system or computer.
+E.g. you can add the created internet radio stream to your smart home audio system from Sonos](https://www.sonos.com/de-de/home) or [Bose Home Audio](https://www.bose.com/en_us/products/speakers/smart_home.html) as well as any other bluetooth sound system or computer.

 ### Architecture overview